hawx is always reliable. always innovative.

 What different types of mice live in the U.S.?

 As the name suggests, these mice are most commonly found in your home.
 They are often dark brown or gray in color, hence their name, and very small in size.
-They are most active at night, which is one of their defining characteristics from other mouse species.
-They love to eat crumbs and any other leftover human food.
+They are often seen at night and love to eat crumbs and any other leftover human food.

 House mice can spread disease as well as fleas, lice, mites, and ticks.
 They can also contaminate your food if they get into it.

-Signs of a mouse infestation in your home
+Signs of a mice infestation in your home

-Since mice love to chew, eat, and defecate all over your home, tracking the signs of a mouse infestation is relatively easy.
+Since mice love to chew, eat, and defecate all over your home, tracking the signs of a mice infestation is relativelyeasy.
 Keep an eye out for: